DFabric/DPlatform-Shell/CONTRIBUTING.md

 # Contributing to DPlatform

 #### Thanks to your interest for the DPlatform project!
-This document is attended to provide advanced informations for people who wants to add their contribution.
+This document is attended to provide advanced informations for people who wants to add their contribution to the DPlatform ShellCore of DPlatfor.

 ## Shell Style Guide